-Back-to-school season is in full swing and you may be looking to assign activities other than the traditional “What I did for my summer vacation” report.
-You can make writing more fun and ensure that students get more out of their writing experiences with Writing A-Z back to school activities.
-Writing A-Z provides differentiated activities in print and digital formats that promote writing as a way to communicate ideas and to connect with people.
+When back-to-school season is in full swing, you may want to assign activities other than the traditional “What I did for my summer vacation” report.
+Make writing more fun while helping students get more out of their writing experiences with Writing A-Z back-to-school activities.
+Writing A-Z provides differentiated activities in both print and digital formats, promoting writing as a way to communicate ideas and connect with people.

 Check out these five interactive assignments that portion writing into manageable pieces and create a positive foundation for future writing experiences.